KudryashevLab/TomoBEAR/wiki/Tutorials.md

 etomo tomogram_xxx/*.edf
 ```

-When `etomo` starts just chose the `fine alignment` step which should be Lila if everything went fine for that tomogram and then click on `edit/view fiducial model` to start `3dmod` with the right options to be able to refine the gold beads.
-Before you start to refine just press the arrow up button in the top left corner of the window with the view port.
+When `etomo` starts just chose the `fine alignment` step which should be magenta-colored if everything went fine for that tomogram and then click on `edit/view fiducial model` to start `3dmod` with the right options to be able to refine the gold beads.
+If you do not see the green circles - please go to the IMODimod command window, Edit -> Object l-> Type-> activate scattered and increase the size of the circle to e.g. 5.

+Before you start to refine just press the arrow up button in the top left corner of the window with the view port in order to zoom in.
 To refine the gold beads click on `Go to next big residual` in the window with the stacked buttons from top to bottom and the view in the view port window should change immediately to the location of a gold bead with a big residual.

 Now see if you can center the marker better on the gold bead with the right mouse button.
 It is important that you don't put it on the peak of the red arrow but center it on the gold bead.
 When you are finished with this gold bead just press again on the `Go to next big residual` button.
 After you are finished with re-centering the marker on the gold beads you need to press the `Save and run tiltalign` button.

-### Execute up to tomogram reconstructions and template matching
+### Step 5.
+Execute up to tomogram reconstructions and template matching

 After you finished the inspection of all the alignments you can start `TomoBEAR` again as previously and it will continue from where it stopped up to the next `StopPipeline` section.